SamChevalier/QuasiGrad.jl/README.md

 Pkg.add(url="https://github.com/SamChevalier/quasiGrad")
 ```
 ## Usage
 This package is a work-in-progress, and contributions are more than welcome.
-Out-of-the-box usage, however, can be acheived by running the example file in the test folder:
+Out-of-the-box usage, however, can be acheived by running the example file in the test folder.
+The workhorse function is

 ```julia
 quasiGrad.compute_quasiGrad_solution_d1(InFile, NewTimeLimitInSeconds, Division, NetworkModel, AllowSwitching; post_process=true)